well-typed/grapesy/docs/status.md

 - [ ] Compression schemes

+      Status: GZip is now supported, but no other compression algorithms yet.

-- [ ] (As part of compression schemes:) When we send the first message to the server, it will respond with the list of compression schemes it supports.
+- [X] (As part of compression schemes:) When we send the first message to the server, it will respond with the list of compression schemes it supports.
       We should store this as part of the connection state.
 (For the C++ example servers from the official repo this is `deflate` and `gzip`.)